-Since Version 3.0, WordPress includes new multisite features, meaning that it can run many blogs, even with their own separate domains, on one WordPress installation.
-This tutorial explains how to migrate multiple WordPress installations into one new WordPress multisite.
-You can migrate sites that are using their own domain, as well as sites using a subdomain on your main domain.
+Since Version 3.0, WordPress includes new multisite features, i.e you can run multiple blogs on the same install, even if they have different domain names.
+This tutorial explains how to migrate multiples WordPress install to a unique WordPress multisite install.
+You can migrate sites that use their own domain names, as well as sites that use a subdmain on your primary domain.

-This tutorial assumes that you are hosting WordPress on a site using cPanel.
-If you are using something else to configure your server, you will have to adapt these instructions.
+This tutorial assumes that you are hosting WordPress on a server using cPanel.
+If you are using another solution to manage your server, you'll have to adapt these instructions.

 Generate a full site backup in cPanel.
 It might also help to copy all the files on the server via FTP, so that you can easily access the files for plugins and themes, which you'll need in a later step.

 In each of your existing WordPress installations, go Tools > Export in WordPress.
 Download the WXR files that contain all your posts and pages for each site.
 See the instructions on the Tools Export SubPanel.

 Make sure that your export file actually has all the posts and pages.
 You can verify this by looking at the last entry of the exported file using a text editor.
 The last entry should be the most recent post.